mariferreira00/mariferreira00/README.md

 ### Hi !
 I'm Maria Ferreira :)
 ### <div align="center">Web development student since 2021, passionate about technology!
-I want to specialize in the Back end area.
-As a Developer my main goal in the IT area is develop smart solutions, I understand that however simple it may be, those can help and impact the work of other people.</div>
+I want to specialize in the Back End area.
+As a Developer my main goal is to develop smart solutions, I understand that no matter how simple they are, they can help and impact other people's work.</div>

 - 🔭 ’I’m currently studying in Blue Edtech